Wentril/kubernetes_workshop/course.md

     - name: nginx
       image: nginx:1.29.0
 ```
 Apply the manifest above and then, try `kubectl get po` and `kubectl get po -n my-namespace`.
-You will get following outputs respectively:
+You will get the following outputs respectively:
 ```text
 No resources found in default namespace.
 ```